... Skip to main content

 b) Defining sexual assault

-A sexual assault does not require the prosecutor to prove the accused person received sexual gratification to prove a sexual assault.
-For example, An intentional kick to another person’s genitals may be a sexual assault even if the person committing the assault did not receive sexual gratification from their actions.
-Intent is only one of many factors a judge considers in a sexual assault trial.
+Sexual assault does not require proof that the accused received sexual gratification.
+An intentional kick to another person's genitals may be a sexual assault even if the person committing the assault did not receive sexual gratification from their actions.
+Intent is only one of several factors a judge considers at trial.

 c) Consenting to sexual activity

-The issue of consent is often a grey area in sexual encounters, because both parties’ perceptions of the sexual encounter may be very different.
-The trial judge will first look at the issue of consent from the complainant’s point of view at the time the touching occurred – not whether the complainant regretted the sexual contact at some later point in time.
-The judge will also consider the accused person’s account of the sexual activity before making a determination about whether there was or was not consent to the touching that took place.
+Consent is often a grey area because both parties' perceptions of the encounter may be different.
+The trial judge first looks at consent from the complainant's point of view at the time the touching occurred — not whether the complainant regretted the sexual contact at some later point.
+The judge also considers the accused person's account before making a determination.

 When will there be a lack of consent for sexual activity?